 - Act on the lead measures: focus on activities that drive the best results, where lag measures describe what you’re looking to achieve and lead measures describe the activities that influence goal attainment

 - Keep a compelling scorecard: teams should have access to a visible scorecard that lets them know whether they’re successful or not

 - Create a cadence of accountability: Teams and individuals are held accountable for their goals through weekly WIG sessions where they discuss commitments, performance reviews, and improvement plans

-The entrepreneurial operating system (EOS) is a goal setting framework used by small and medium-sized businesses, using six key components to increase organizational focus and efficiency.
-These components include vision, people, data, processes, traction, and issues.
+The entrepreneurial operating system (EOS) is a goal setting framework used by small and medium-sized businesses.
+Its goal setting process uses six key components for organizational focus and efficiency.
+These include vision, people, data, processes, traction, and issues.